alfredoperez/website-posts/cm0pcu6t9000609l5eswy2ase.md

 [JetBrains AI Assistant](https://www.jetbrains.com/ai/) is an integrated artificial intelligence feature within JetBrains' suite of IDEs, such as IntelliJ IDEA, PyCharm, and WebStorm.
 It provides various functionalities to enhance the coding experience, including:

-1. **Code Completion**: offers intelligent code suggestions and autocompletion to speed up coding and reduce errors.
+1. **Code Completion**: Offers intelligent code suggestions and autocompletion to speed up coding and reduce errors.

 2. **Documentation Generation**: Automatically generates documentation for classes and methods based on the code context.